ELF-Lab/OjibweMorph/README.md

 By default, the lemma list will be taken from [OjibweLexicon/OPD](https://github.com/ELF-Lab/OjibweLexicon/tree/main/OPD) and [OjibweLexicon/HammerlyFieldwork](https://github.com/ELF-Lab/OjibweLexicon/tree/main/HammerlyFieldwork).
 You can change this in `create_fst.sh` to look elsewhere.
 You can use multiple lists by giving a comma-separated list of directories.

 ### Using the FST
-This FST is created using [Foma](https://fomafst.github.io).
+This FST is run using [Foma](https://fomafst.github.io).
 Some documentation from their team is available [here](https://github.com/mhulden/foma/blob/master/foma/docs/simpleintro.md).
 Additonally, a simple example of using this Ojibwe FST is provided below:

-1. Start Foma with the following command:
+1. Start the Foma program with the following command:
 `foma`
 Some information about foma should appear, and your prompt should now say `foma[0]: `.